Prices may be above face value

 A stadium steeped in history

 The City Ground, located on the banks of the River Trent in West Bridgford, Nottingham, has been Nottingham Forest's home since 1898.
 With a current capacity of 30,455, it's one of English football's most historic and atmospheric venues.
-The stadium was named to celebrate Nottingham receiving city status in 1897, though ironically, the ground actually sits just outside the official city boundary.
+The stadium was named to celebrate Nottingham receiving city status in 1897, though the ground actually sits just outside the official city boundary.

-The City Ground is famous for being just 300 yards away from Meadow Lane, home of Notts County, making them the second-closest professional football stadiums in the UK after Dundee's Tannadice Park and Dens Park.
+The City Ground is famous for being just 300 yards from Meadow Lane, home of Notts County, making them the second-closest professional football stadiums in the UK after Dundee's Tannadice Park and Dens Park.
 The two grounds sit on opposite sides of the River Trent.

 The stadium underwent significant development during Brian Clough's successful era, with the large Executive Stand (now the Brian Clough Stand) built in 1980 to accommodate 10,000 fans.
 This iconic stand was renamed in honour of Forest's legendary manager upon his retirement.
 The City Ground hosted three matches during Euro 1996, with the Trent End completely rebuilt in time for the tournament.